PredictiveEcology/Require/README.md

 ### Using local package cache

 When installing on many machines on a network, having a local cache can speed up installations.
-Setting `options("Require.RPackageCache" = TRUE)` will turn on local cache.
+By default, this is activated, with a message upon package load as to where the cache folder is.
+Setting `options("Require.RPackageCache" = "somePath")` will move it to that location; or setting  `options("Require.RPackageCache" = NULL)` will turn caching off.
 By default, binaries will be saved on Windows.
-Also by default, binaries will be *built* on the fly on *nix systems and this binary will be cached for even faster installs later (turned off with `options("Require.RPackageCache" = NULL)`)
+Also by default, binaries will be *built* on the fly on *nix systems and this binary will be cached for even faster installs later.

 # Conclusion

-`Require` package offers a simple, lightweight, package focused around a single function that is resilient to being called multiple times (unlike `install.packages`).
+`Require` package offers a simple, lightweight, package focused around a single function that is "rerun-tolerant", i.e., it will take sufficiently little time that it can be left in your script even for ongoing work.
 The package has one dependencies (`data.table`) and so can be used to install packages without interfering with itself.

 ## Contributions